 - Bag Size: 16 litres

-5. Bosch ALB 36 LI Cordless Leaf Blower
+5. Bosch ALB 36 LI Cordless Garden Leaf Blower

 One of the great features of this model is the variable speed control, which allows you to adjust output between 170-250 km/hour.
-It's also a relatively lightweight model.
+This lets you adjust the air output speed depending on the volume and type of leaves.

-The ALB 36 is powered by a large 36V battery.
-This is built with lithium-ion technology, which Bosch claims can power the machine for up to 35 minutes without needing to be recharged.
+The ALB 36 is designed to be powered by one of Bosch’s 36V batteries.
+These are built with lithium-ion technology, which Bosch claims can power the machine for 20-25 minutes without needing to be recharged.

 Other features include an ergonomic design and removable tube for easy storage.
 The grip handle is also soft to make it more comfortable to use.